mirage/mirage-www/tmpl/blog/modular-foreign-function-bindings.md

 ```

 The `Bindings` module accepts a single parameter of type `FOREIGN`, which
 encodes the binding strategy to use.
-Instantiating `Bindings` with the
+Instantiating `Bindings` with a module
-`foreign` function used above recovers the dynamically-constructed bindings
+containing the `foreign` function used above recovers the
-that we've been using so far.
-However, there are now other possibilities
+dynamically-constructed bindings that we've been using so far.
+However, there
-available.
-In particular, we can instantiate `Bindings` with code generators
+are now other possibilities available.
+In particular, we can instantiate
-that output code to expose the bound functions to OCaml.
-The actual
+`Bindings` with code generators that output code to expose the bound functions
-instantiation is hidden behind a couple of convenient functions, `write_c` and
+to OCaml.
+The actual instantiation is hidden behind a couple of convenient
-`write_ml`, which accept `Bindings` as a parameter:
+functions, `write_c` and `write_ml`, which accept `Bindings` as a parameter:

 ```ocaml
 write_c formatter ~prefix:"expat" ~bindings:(module Bindings)